viewing Apigee X documentation.

 An environment is a runtime execution context for the API proxies and shared flows in an organization.
 You must deploy an API proxy to an environment before it can be accessed.
 You can deploy an API proxy to a single environment or to multiple environments.

-Each environment is limited to 50 deployed API proxies plus shared flows (combined).
+Each environment is limited to 60 total deployments, at most 50 of which can be proxy deployments deployed API proxies plus shared flows (combined).

 An environment group (sometimes called an envgroup in the Apigee APIs) is the basic mechanism for defining the way requests are routed to individual environments.
 You define hostnames on your environment groups (not on individual environments), and Apigee routes requests to the environments within a group by using those hostname definitions.